Looking for the best cameras for real estate photography and videography in 2022? Your search ends right here.

-In the year 2021, DSLRs will no longer be the best means to shoot real estate photos.
-The mirrorless camera will take their place as one of the contenders for that title.
+In the year 2022, though the DSLRs will still be the best means to shoot real estate photos, the mirrorless camera will take their place as one of the contenders for that title.

 Here are the cameras I believe to be the best in the business for real estate photography.
 The list includes both DSLRs and mirrorless cameras.

 Now let’s review the features that a camera must possess to be a success in real estate photography:

 3 Essential Features Every Real Estate Camera Must Have

 Right Lens Mount

 Lens mounts also define the angle from which the scene in front of the camera can be viewed as well as the slice it can capture of the scene.

 Depending on the sensor that sits behind the lens mount, a camera’s lens mount is also a very important factor.